Jeshibu/Playnite-wiki/Game-scripts.md

 # Troubleshooting

+### Application doesn't start

+Some applications won't work properly (or even start) when started using working directory outside of their application director.
+In that case you need to use `-WorkingDirectory` parameter and specify working directory manually.

+### Can't shutdown process

 You won't be able to use `Stop-Process` on processes that are started with elevated rights.
 In that case, you need to use WMI to shutdown a process:

 ```